ska-telescope/sdp-workflows-procfunc/src/pss_receive/README.md

 To run the workflow using iTango interface, follow the instructions at [Running SDP stand-alone](https://developer.skao.int/projects/ska-sdp-integration/en/latest/running/standalone.html).

 Use the following configuration string.
-This contains one real-time processing block, which uses the pss_receive workflow, and one batch processing block the test_batch as a placeholder workflow:
+This contains two real-time processing block, which uses the pss_receive workflow, test_receive_addresses workflow and one batch processing block the test_batch as a placeholder workflow:

 ```python
 config_sbi = '''